aliceyyang/GoodEatTime/ad-order-management.md

 <br>

  - Success Response: 200
- - Returns a 404 error if no member/restaurant account is found with the provided ID.
+ - Returns a 404 error if no order is found with the provided adOrderNo.